-Temenuschka Vesselinova was born in Schumen, Bulgaria, where she received the first piano lessons.
-Soon he demonstrated musical talent, giving his first concert at the age of eight.
-In 1968, after the training period in Sofia, she settled in Italy.
-Pupil of Maria Tipo, she obtained the “cum laude” diploma at the Conservatory of Florence.
-Interesting in the study of performance practice on historical instruments, where she graduated in harpsichord with “First Prize” under the guidance of Robert Kohnen (Mons) Conservatory (Belgium).
-Alternating with numerous tours as a soloist alternating with numerous tournées as soloist he has taught piano in Conservatories of Vicenza and Verona.
-It was commissioned by the Ministry of University and Scientific Research and Technology (Higher Education in Art and Music) of the first five-year course of “Old Piano” at the Conservatory of Vicenza.
-Using period instruments (or copies) has recorded the complete piano sonatas of Wolfgang Amadeus Mozart (Accent, Belgium) and the complete sonatas for piano and violin by the same author, with violinist Chiara Banchini (Harmonia Mundi, France).
-For the Carisch Editions (Milan) he edited the Urtext edition of the Sonatas for fortepiano by W. A. Mozart.
-He founded in Ala (Trento) the “Museo del Pianoforte Antico” and the “International Academy of Musical Interpretation on Antique Instruments”.
+Temenuschka Vesselinova was born in Schumen, Bulgaria, where she received her first piano lessons.
+She soon demonstrated musical talent, giving her first concert at the age of eight.
+In 1968, after training in Sofia, she settled in Italy.
+A pupil of Maria Tipo, she obtained the “cum laude” diploma at the Conservatory of Florence.
+Interested in the study of performance practice on historical instruments, she graduated in harpsichord with “First Prize” under the guidance of Robert Kohnen (Mons Royal Conservatory, Belgium).
+Alternating with numerous tours as a soloist, she taught piano at the Conservatories of Vicenza and Verona.
+She was commissioned by the Ministry for Universities, Scientific Research and Technology (Higher Education in Art and Music) for the first five-year course of “Old Piano” at the Conservatory of Vicenza.
+Using period instruments (or copies) she has recorded the complete piano sonatas of Wolfgang Amadeus Mozart (Accent, Belgium) and the complete sonatas for piano and violin by the same author, with violinist Chiara Banchini (Harmonia Mundi, France).
+For the Carisch Editions (Milan) she edited the Urtext edition of the Sonatas for fortepiano by W. A. Mozart.
+She founded the “Museo del Pianoforte Antico” and the “International Academy of Musical Interpretation on Antique Instruments” in Ala (Trento).
+Conservatory of Vicenza.
+Using period instruments (or copies) she has recorded the complete piano sonatas of Wolfgang Amadeus Mozart (Accent, Belgium) and the complete sonatas for piano and violin by the same author, with violinist Chiara Banchini (Harmonia Mundi, France).
+For the Carisch Editions (Milan) she edited the Urtext edition of the Sonatas for fortepiano by W. A. Mozart.
+She founded in Ala (Trento) the “Museo del Pianoforte Antico” and the “International Academy of Musical Interpretation on Antique Instruments”.